phoddie/node-red-mcu/readme.md

 **Note:** The [openweathermap node](https://flows.nodered.org/node/node-red-node-openweathermap) is the full Node-RED implementation with modifications to use `fetch` and to reduce its RAM footprint.
 This is possible by using the Compatibility Node.

+### BLE Scanner, Device, In, Out
+BLE Client support is based on [node-red-contrib-noble-bluetooth](https://github.com/clausbroch/node-red-contrib-noble-bluetooth).
+Install the nodes into the Node-RED editor, then configure and wire them as usual.

+The runtime implementation uses a draft of the ECMA-419 [GAP and GATT Clients](https://github.com/EcmaTC53/spec/blob/master/docs/tc53.md#bluetoothle-central) available starting in [Moddable SDK 5.9.0](https://github.com/Moddable-OpenSource/moddable/releases/tag/5.9.0) (Node-RED MCU Edition support requires at least commit 1bea8ad83750c0455ebb83e4ee5243d84e0745e1).
+The implementation is currently available for the ESP32 family and macOS.

+There are a few details to be aware of:

+- The BLE In node payload is an `ArrayBuffer` rather than a Node `Buffer`.
+As a result, downstream nodes may need to be written slightly different than in the examples.
+An easy workaround that operates on both Node-RED desktop and MCU Edition is to wrap `msg.payload` in a `Buffer` so that `var buffer = msg.payload;` becomes `var buffer = new Buffer(msg.payload);`.
+- The `name` and `type` fields for services and characteristics are unavailable.
+- Handling of service `1800` (Generic Access) is inconsistent across platforms because of host restrictions.
+Don't be surprised by failures accessing characteristics of this service.

 ### Compatibility Node
-The Compatibility Node runs nodes written for Node-RED.
+The Compatibilityy Node runs nodes written for Node-RED.
 It is able to run the `lower-case` example from ["Creating your first node"](https://nodered.org/docs/creating-nodes/first-node) without any changes.

 The Compatibility Node is tricky for a number of reasons.
 At this time, it should be considered a proof-of-concept and a foundation for future work.